 - Mumbai cruise port serves major ship operators, including P&O, Crystal, Costa and Holland America.

 - To attract major international cruise companies, in 2016, Mumbai Port Trust started offering cruise ship concessions, including cancellation of ousting charges (when the port had to move berthed cargo vessel) and a berth / docking certainty.
-Before 2016, cargo vessels were given preference over cruise liners.
+Before 2016, cargo vessels were given preference over cruise liners, and the ship's operator had to book berthing 6 months in advance.

 - Untill 2008, Port Mumbai had numerous cruise ship calls annually, but its high taxes forced most of the ship owners / operators to shift to Singapore.